hagrin/security/research-papers/cryptocurrency/mstr.md

 In Progress - Geographic regulatory arbitrage, tax differences vs buying spot BTC
 Ex: Metaplanet - Marginal tax on crypto gains is treated like misc income in Japan so can be taxed up to 55%, but listed securities are 20%
+Ex: MSTR in the UK - ban on Bitcoin ETPs drives investment into MSTR

 ## Ownership Dilution